 Interesting Facts: The name of Arrowhead Elementary was derived from the fact that during the excavation for the school, an Indian mound was found, in which many interesting artifacts were buried, including arrowheads.

-The land for the site of Arrowhead Elementary was purchased in 1963 with the building opening in time for the 1964-1965 school term.
+The land for the site of Arrowhead Elementary was purchased in 1963 with the building opening in time for the 1964-1965 school year.
 The average student enrollment reached 952 children in grades one through seven.
 The following school year, 1965-1966, this 32-classroom school was "bulging at the seams" and the enrollment rose to 1,136 students.
 In 1966-1967, to relieve the high enrollment, the sixth and seventh grade students were transferred to Kemps Landing Intermediate.

 Opening Date: 1941